Black Panther Party: Chronology

 In 1968, the group shortened its name to the Black Panther Party and sought to focus directly on political action.
 Members were encouraged to carry guns and to defend themselves against violence.
 An influx of college students joined the group, which had consisted chiefly of "brothers off the block".
 This created some tension in the group.
 Some members were more interested in supporting the Panthers' social programs, while others wanted to maintain their "street mentality".

-By 1968, the Party had expanded into many U.S. cities, including Atlanta, Baltimore, Boston, Chicago, Cleveland, Dallas, Denver, Detroit, Kansas City, Los Angeles, Newark, New Orleans, New York City, Omaha, Philadelphia, Pittsburgh, San Diego, San Francisco, Seattle, Toledo, and Washington, D.C.
-Peak membership was near 5,000 by 1969, and their newspaper, under the editorial leadership of Eldridge Cleaver, had a circulation of 250,000.
-The group created a Ten-Point Program, a document that called for "Land, Bread, Housing, Education, Clothing, Justice and Peace", as well as exemption from conscription for black men, among other demands.
-With the Ten-Point program, "What We Want, What We Believe", the Black Panther Party expressed its economic and political grievances.
+By 1968, the party had expanded into many U.S. cities, including Atlanta, Baltimore, Boston, Chicago, Cleveland, Dallas, Denver, Detroit, Kansas City, Los Angeles, Newark, New Orleans, New York City, Omaha, Philadelphia, Pittsburgh, San Diego, San Francisco, Seattle, Toledo, and Washington, D.C.
+Peak membership was near 5,000 by 1969, and their newspaper, under the editorial leadership of Eldridge Cleaver, had a circulation of 250,000.[citation needed] The group created a Ten-Point Program, a document that called for "Land, Bread, Housing, Education, Clothing, Justice and Peace", as well as exemption from conscription for black men, among other demands.
+With the Ten-Point program, "What We Want, What We Believe," the Black Panther Party expressed its economic and political grievances.

 Curtis Austin states that by late 1968, Black Panther ideology had evolved from black nationalism to become more a "revolutionary internationalist movement":

 Panther slogans and iconography spread.
-At the 1968 Summer Olympics, Tommie Smith and John Carlos, two American medalists, gave the black power salute during the American national anthem.
+At the 1968 Summer Olympics, Tommie Smith and John Carlos, two American track and field medalists, gave the black power salute during the American national anthem.
 The International Olympic Committee banned them from all future Olympic Games.
 Film star Jane Fonda publicly supported Huey Newton and the Black Panthers during the early 1970s.
-She actually ended up informally adopting the daughter of two Black Panther members, Mary Luana Williams.
+She ended up informally adopting Mary Luana Williams, the daughter of two BPP members.
 Fonda and other Hollywood celebrities became involved in the Panthers' leftist programs.
-The Panthers attracted a wide variety of left-wing revolutionaries and political activists, including writer Jean Genet, former Ramparts magazine editor David Horowitz (who later became a major critic of what he describes as Panther criminality) and left-wing lawyer Charles R. Garry, who acted as counsel in the Panthers' many legal battles.
+The Panthers attracted a wide variety of left-wing revolutionaries and political activists, including writer Jean Genet, former Ramparts magazine editor David Horowitz (who later became a harsh critic of what he described as Panther criminality), and left-wing lawyer Charles R. Garry, who acted as counsel in the Panthers' many legal battles.

 The BPP adopted a "Serve the People" program, which at first involved a free breakfast program for children.
-By the end of 1968, the BPP had established 38 chapters and branches, claiming more than five thousand members.
+By the end of 1968, the BPP had established 38 chapters and branches, claiming more than 5,000 members.
 Eldridge and Kathleen Cleaver left the country days before Cleaver was to turn himself in to serve the remainder of a thirteen-year sentence for a 1958 rape conviction.
 They settled in Algeria.

 By the end of the year, party membership peaked at around 2,000.
 Party members engaged in criminal activities such as extortion, stealing, violent discipline of BPP members, and robberies.
 The BPP leadership took one-third of the proceeds from robberies committed by BPP members.